Shelley Pasnik

 Senior Vice President

-In close collaboration with the Corporation for Public Broadcasting, Shelley led the research program for Ready To Learn, the U.S. Department of Education’s signature investment in PBS KIDS.
-She is the editor of Getting Ready to Learn: Creating Effective, Educational Children’s Media (Routledge) and is regularly quoted in news outlets, including The New York Times, BBC, Newsweek, The Washington Post and its “Impromptu” podcast, Financial Times, EdSurge, Axios, the Christian Science Monitor, EdWeek, and the Wall Street Journal MarketWatch.
+In close collaboration with the Corporation for Public Broadcasting and PBS, Shelley led the research program for Ready To Learn, the U.S. Department of Education’s signature investment in educational media.
+She is the editor of the book Getting Ready to Learn: Creating Effective, Educational Children’s Media (Routledge), and has published findings on the positive impacts of children’s media in the American Educational Research Journal, Journal of Children and Media, and Early Childhood Research Quarterly.

-Recently, Shelley’s op-ed “Millions of Kids Learn Through Public Media.
-Why Take That Away?” was published by The 74.
-In 2019, she co-authored Integrating Technology into Early Learning: Promising Practices and Checklist with support from the Bill & Melinda Gates Foundation, which was widely distributed by the National Association for the Education of Young Children.
-She has served on advisory boards, including Apple ConnectEd, the Joan Ganz Cooney Center, and Global Action Project.
+In 2019, Shelley co-authored Integrating Technology into Early Learning: Promising Practices and Checklist with support from the Bill & Melinda Gates Foundation, which was widely distributed by the National Association for the Education of Young Children.
+And earlier in her career she developed the first Guide to Children and Media for PBS Parents and authored Apple’s first iPod in Education report.
+She has served on advisory boards, including Apple ConnectEd, the Joan Ganz Cooney Center, and Global Action Project and is currently serving on the EDSAFE AI Alliance Steering Committee.

 Shelley’s career began at the Center for Media Education, during which time, she testified before the Federal Communications Commission and the Federal Trade Commission on children’s media policy.
 She holds an MA from the University of Maryland, College Park.